JetBrains/kotlin-multiplatform-dev-docs/topics/ios-liquid-glass.md

     }
 }
 ```
+{initial-collapse-state="collapsed" collapsible="true" collapsed-title="@Observable class AppNavigationCoordinator { "}

-### Bridge Kotlin views into SwiftUI
+### Embed Compose screens as SwiftUI views

+Two `UIViewControllerRepresentable` types connect the Kotlin entry points from the previous step to SwiftUI:
+one for tab roots, one for detail screens.

-`NativeNavComposeView` renders a tab root (Compose NavHost) and forwards navigation events to Swift:
+`NativeNavComposeView` hosts a tab root (Compose's `NavHost`) and forwards its navigation events:

 ```swift
 @available(iOS 26.0, *)